jason-brian-anderson/pipeline_gen/README.md

 ## Contributing

-We welcome contributions to Pipefitter!
+We welcome contributions to Gasfitter!
 To get involved, please read our [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on submitting issues, proposing enhancements, and contributing code.

 ## License

-Pipefitter is released under the [MIT License](LICENSE).
+Gasfitter is released under the [MIT License](LICENSE).

 ## Contact

-For any questions, feedback, or support requests, please reach out to us at [jason.anderson.professional@gmail.com](mailto:jason.anderson.professional@gmail.com) or join our [community forum](https://community.example.com/Pipefitter).
+For any questions, feedback, or support requests, please reach out to us at [jason.anderson.professional@gmail.com](mailto:jason.anderson.professional@gmail.com) or join our [community forum](https://community.example.com/Gasfitter).

 ![Contact & Support](images/contact_support.png)